 Phone: +90 (212) 334 07 20

 f) The DCP copies must be sent to the Festival in their original hardcover cases clearly labelled with the title of the film.
-The entrant should send a notice of dispatch by airmail, e-mail or fax to the secretariat of the Festival indicating the title, date and way of shipment.
+The entrant should send a notice of dispatch by airmail or e-mail to the secretariat of the Festival indicating the title, date and way of shipment.

 The festival authority reserves the right to disqualify films not meeting the technical specifications or legal qualifications required and sufficient for public screening.

 Participation in the 39th Istanbul Film Festival implies the acceptance of these regulations.

 All issues not covered by these general regulations will be resolved by the Istanbul Foundation for Culture and Arts in accordance with the international regulations of FIAPF for film festivals.